 You can access a multiple listing service without a license via unlicensed MLS assistant access.

 Not all people in real estate offices are licensed real estate agents.
 A lot of the time assistants, bookkeepers, and secretaries are not licensed realtors.
-These “assistants” can’t help with real estate tasks like showing houses and discussing property information with prospective buyers.
+These “assistants” can’t help with real estate tasks like showing open houses and discussing property information with prospective buyers.
 However, they can help with local market research.

 As such, they may be allowed access to multiple listing services.
 Therefore, you too can be granted assistant MLS access just like one of the unlicensed assistants of a realtor.